 KEEN Summit County Winter Hiking Boots are waterproof and insulated winter boots that are good for snowshoeing, winter hiking, and peakbagging.
 They have KEEN’s signature oversized toe box with body-mapped insulation to keep the parts of your feet that need extra insulation warm.
 Large non-marking lugged rubber soles provide a good grip on soft and packed snow, while the boots pair well with traction aids such as microspikes or snowshoes for hiking across ice and snow.
 The Summit County winter boots run a bit wide, so you should try them if have problems finding shoes wide enough for your feet.

-The boot sole has widely space lugs that provide excellent traction and don’t fill up with snow like a regular vibram tread.
+The boot sole has widely spaced lugs that provide excellent traction and don’t fill up with snow like a regular Vibram tread.
 They have an arch that permits use with a gaiter, although there isn’t a front gaiter ring, so you’ll have to clip them to your laces.
 The boots have a slight interior arch and fit more like running shoes than hiking boots.
-They come with a heat reflective insole covered with wool for comfort, but you can easily replace it with a Superfeet insole if you prefer more arch support.
-The midsole is made with a firm EVA foam to provide shock absorption and cushioning, while helping reduce the occurrence of plantar fasciitis, Achilles tendonitis, posterior tibial tendonitis and most other conditions related to excessive pronation.
+They come with a heat-reflective insole covered with wool for comfort, but you can easily replace it with a Superfeet insole if you prefer more arch support.
+The midsole is made with a firm EVA foam to provide shock absorption and cushioning while helping reduce the occurrence of plantar fasciitis, Achilles tendonitis, posterior tibial tendonitis, and most other conditions related to excessive pronation.

 The laces thread through cloth channels along the sides of the tongue and not more durable metal eyelets.
 There are two pairs of metal speed hooks at the top of the uppers and it’s possible to tie more advanced lacing patterns like heel locks, surgeon’s knots, and lacing windows without any issues.